Luxadevi/Ollama-Colab-Integration/README.md

 # llm-backend

-Modelfiles for ollama
+Basic repo for backend stuff for ollama on colab

+Include one Modelfile with the model "codellama:13b-instruct"

-For use with google colab
+Intented to use with Colab